Chetwynd baronets

-The Chetwynd Baronetcy, of Brocton Hall in the County of Stafford, is a title in the Baronetage of Great Britain.
-It was created on 1 May 1795 for Sir George Chetwynd, Kt., of Brocton Hall, Staffordshire, for many years Clerk to the Privy Council.
-The second Baronet was member of parliament for Stafford and High Sheriff of Warwickshire in 1828.
-The fourth Baronet served as High Sheriff of Warwickshire in 1875.
-As of 13 June 2007 the presumed ninth Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy dormant since 2004.
+The Chetwynd baronetcy, of Brocton Hall in the County of Stafford, is a title in the Baronetage of Great Britain.
+It was created on 1 May 1795 for Sir George Chetwynd, Kt. (died 1824), of Brocton Hall, Staffordshire, for over 60 years Clerk to the Privy Council.

-This family is a junior branch of the Chetwynds of Ingestre, Staffordshire.
-The first Baronet was a descendant of Thomas Chetwynd (d.
-1555), whose brother Anthony Chetwynd was the grandfather of Walter Chetwynd, 1st Viscount Chetwynd (see Viscount Chetwynd).
-The first Baronet inherited an estate at Old Grendon, North Warwickshire, in 1798 and Grendon Hall (demolished 1935) became the family seat.
+The 2nd Baronet was Member of Parliament for Stafford from 1820 to 1826, and High Sheriff of Warwickshire in 1828.
+The 4th Baronet served as High Sheriff of Warwickshire in 1875.

+The title is marked "dormant" on the Official Roll of the Baronetage.

+The 1st Baronet inherited an estate at Old Grendon, North Warwickshire, in 1798, from Lady Robert Bertie (nee Mary Blundell, daughter of Montague Blundell, 1st Viscount Blundell, widow of Robert Raymond, 2nd Baron Raymond and then Lord Robert Bertie.
+Grendon Hall was rebuilt by Joseph Potter for the 2nd Baronet from about 1825.
+It was demolished c.1932.